 Canadian Freshwater Alliance

 The Freshwater Alliance has been in operation since 2012.
 At that time, CFA’s core mandate was to support and build capacity of smaller, community-based environmental organizations to more effectively engage community members and drive change on local freshwater issues.
 They did this work primarily by offering online and in-person training and coaching to these groups on topics like engagement organizing, storytelling, canvassing, and more.

-However, over the years CFA’s mandate has shifted from being primarily focused on helping smaller organizations hone their knowledge and skills to drive change, to being a leader in advocating and driving change on key issues, in partnership with smaller organizations (this blog on CFA’s website goes into more detail about the factors driving that shift).
+However, over the years CFA’s mandate has shifted from being primarily focused on helping smaller organizations hone their knowledge and skills to drive change, to being a leader in advocating and driving change on key issues, in partnership with smaller organizations.
 Today, CFA leads campaigns and public engagement initiatives that are public-facing, and work to drive change on key strategic freshwater priorities where there would otherwise be a leadership gap.
 They have campaigns and initiatives that are both regionally-specific, and others that are Canada-wide.
 Although they do still work with regional and community-based environmental groups, they primarily do this through the vehicle of shared campaigns or engagement initiatives.
 In addition to environmental groups, CFA works with businesses that share their values, Indigenous groups and leaders, local governments, and with members of the public who want to get more involved in protecting fresh water.
 They are working to build a movement of freshwater champions across the country who, together, can drive policy and social change to secure safe and healthy waters for all.
 In this model of change, there is power in numbers.

 Our Living Waters